Doris Lee’s Thanksgiving (1935)

 Part of the Thanksgiving celebration, of course, involves the much-anticipated Thanksgiving dinner.
 Several traditional recipes show up on our family table for Thanksgiving each year.
 Please allow me to share two of these recipes with you below.
 Enjoy!

-My son, Chandler, and me picking apples at Larriland, Fall 2012
+My son helps me in picking apples, Fall 2012

 On autumn weekends, as well as Thanksgiving weekend, you can smell this brew warming in the crockpot on my kitchen counter,

 inviting you to help yourself to a big cup.

 Add spices, honey and lemon slices to cider.

 Simmer 10 minutes, or place in crockpot until hot.

 (They make the brew bitter, if left in.)